Still Too Many Banks?

 And, Europe will come to accept this fact as well and will move to a single market in banking and also oversee a substantial reduction in the number of banks on the European continent.

 The future of the banking system, as I have written about frequently, is to become electronically networked on financial platforms.
-And, as I have also written about, here, and here, the players may not just be the banks, but organizations that operate in the retail sales space like Amazon and Apple.
+And, as I have also written about, here and here, the players may not just be the banks, but organizations that operate in the retail sales space like Amazon (NASDAQ:AMZN) and Apple (NASDAQ:AAPL).

 This future is coming.
 The major questions outstanding have to do with the role that the regulators are going to play in the reduction in the number of banks in operation, the position non-bank banks will play in the market, and the actual way the new networks and platforms are going to be regulated.